Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M10L04_Add_Branching_Business_Process_Flow.md

 16. Your Business Process Flow should have just one stage.

-17. Click on the **Assessment** stage of then Business Process Flow.
+17. Click on the **Knowledge Assessment** stage of then Business Process Flow.
 The steps for this stage will come to view.

 18. Enter **80** for **Passing Score**.